COVID: Angela Merkel vows to take tough action | DW | 29.03.2021

-Chancellor Angela Merkel has taken to Germany's primetime Sunday talkshow to announce tough action.
-It is a sign that things are not going well for her party's electoral prospects — or the country's pandemic outlook.
+Chancellor Angela Merkel has taken to a prime-time German talk show to announce tough action.
+It's a sign that things aren't going well for her party's electoral prospects — or the country's pandemic outlook.

 It has been a year of emergency meetings between Chancellor Angela Merkel and her counterparts who lead Germany's 16 states.
-Often long, late, and argumentative, their increasingly confusing outcomes have become symbolic of, and cause for shortcomings in Germany's response to the COVID-19 pandemic.
+Often long, late and argumentative, their increasingly confusing outcomes have become symbolic of, and a cause for, shortcomings in Germany's response to the COVID-19 pandemic.

 For Merkel, who has usually favored tougher measures than many of the state leaders, last week's meeting with them was the last straw.